trailburning/tb-app/readme.md

 ## Installation notes

+You will need the following packages:
++ php5-pgsql
++ php5-curl

+Mod_rewrite needs to be activated.

 Composer is used for library dependancy management.
-To download/update all third-party libraries, this needs to be run:
+First download composer.phar from http://getcomposer.org/ to the root directory of the project.
+Then to download/update all third-party libraries, run:

 ```bash
 php composer.phar update